Webpage created: June 30, 2017

 If you take a walk down Lockyer Street, which enters Plymouth Hoe at this point, at the far north-western corner of the Hoe you will come to the Plymouth War Memorial.
 Note the Drake Bowling Club which has long commemorated the famous game of bowls that our sailor hero was playing on Plymouth Hoe when the Spanish Armada was sighted off the coast.

 The most prominent structure on Plymouth Hoe is undoubtedly Smeaton's Tower, a former lighthouse from the Eddystone Reef.
+It replaced a Trinity House Obelisk that had stood near the site to guide ships' captains into Sutton Harbour.
 Near here used to be the Bandstand, where military bands used to give concerts during the summer months.
 On the seaward side of it will be seen a small building which was built as a Look-out House or Watch House.

 Leaving the Hoe on the eastern side by the path from the lighthouse one will come to a restaurant known as The Plymouth Dome.
 This replaced the Mallard Cafe during the 1980s and was at first a cafe cum local history display which the Council failed to maintain and update.
 In the wall at the entrance is the Reform Tablet.